π¦ registry

 - Flexible Authentication: Support for various authentication methods via

-- Rich Image Operations: Pull, push, inspect, and extract container images
+- Rich Image Operations: Pull, push, inspect, extract, retag, copy, and delete container images

 - Repository Management: List tags and enumerate repositories with server-side pagination